abrasive/shairport/README.md

 Assuming the usual build essentials and git, Debian, Ubuntu and Raspian users can get the basics with:

-- `apt-get install autoconf libtool libdaemon-dev libasound2-dev libpopt-dev`
+- `apt-get install autoconf libtool libdaemon-dev libasound2-dev libpopt-dev libconfig-dev`
 - `apt-get install avahi-daemon libavahi-client-dev` if you want to use Avahi (recommended).
 - `apt-get install libssl-dev` if you want to use OpenSSL and libcrypto, or use PolarSSL otherwise.
 - `apt-get install libpolarssl-dev` if you want to use PolarSSL, or use OpenSSL/libcrypto otherwise.